They can be installed by an HVAC company or by a handy Do-It-Yourself type person.

 I installed a Mr Cool on my garage and it has been working very well during the summer and winter both heating and cooling.

-The one downside to Mr Cool units is they do cost more but may be worth it for anyone looking for the quick and easiest unit to install.
+The one downside to Mr Cool units is they do cost more but may be worth it for anyone looking for the quickest and easiest unit to install.

 Daikin 12,000 BTU 17 SEER Wall-Mounted Ductless Mini-Split Inverter Air Conditioner Heat Pump System 15 Ft.
 Installation Kit & Wall Bracket (230 Volt) 10 Year Limited Warranty